 And tucked some very inexpensive fake forsythia branches into the center.

-For half a second I thought about using real forsythia branches, but those wouldn’t have lasted more than a week or so with the birds dive bombing them.
+For half a second I thought about using real forsythia branches, but those wouldn't have lasted more than a week or so with the birds nesting in them.

 Between the forsythia and the pansies I spent about $10.